RIT-EVT/rampup/targets/phase1/GPIO.md

 GPIO& gpio = getGPIO<pinHere>(directionHere, pullHere)
 ```

-Note that the direction and pull can be skipped, as they have default values.
+Note that the direction and pull can be skipped in this case, as they have default values.

 ## Follow along